 Likewise, in Europe, there are no good morphological characteristics to distinguish Common Darter (S. striolatum) and Highland Darter (S. nigrescens), and genetic work was also unhelpful.

-The bottom line: beware of the little red odes of summer.
+Beware of the little red odes of summer.

 Caitling, P. M. 2007.
 Variation of hind-wing colour and length in Sympetrum internum (Odonata: Libellulidae) from the Canadian prairie provinces Canadian Entomologist 139(6):872-880.
 (Abstract)